Today's Articles

 The State name "Illinois" comes from a Native American word meaning "tribe of superior men."
 Illinois became a state on December 3, 1818.
 The town of Brooklyn, also known as Lovejoy, is located two miles north of East St. Louis, Illinois, and three miles northeast of downtown St. Louis, Missouri.
 It is located in St. Clair County, Illinois.
 Its motto is "Founded by Chance, Sustained by Courage."
 The mayor is Mayor Vera Banks-Glasper as of 2018.

 The earliest Black family names included Anderson, Sullivan, Singleton, Wilson, Cox, Wyatt, and Carper.
-Baltimore had become a Methodist preacher and participated in the religious life of the new settlement.
+Baltimore had become a Methodist preacher and was actively involved in the religious life of the new settlement.
 William Paul Quinn, then a missionary of the newly formed African Methodist Episcopal Church (AME), visited the settlement in 1836 and helped found the Brooklyn AME church that year.
 He had been assigned as a missionary that year to what was then called the Northwest, including Indiana and Ohio.
 Quinn was also actively planting new congregations in Kentucky and Missouri; he later became the fourth bishop of the AME Church.

 In 1886, the African American majority worked to register voters and gained political control of the village.
 As with most political enterprises, factions developed within the community.
-Regional capital investment largely bypassed Brooklyn in the competing East St. Louis, Illinois, which gained the all-important railroad connection.
+Regional capital investment largely bypassed Brooklyn in favor of East St. Louis, Illinois, which gained the all-important railroad connection.
 Other white-majority towns also benefited from being part of the investment network.
 Almost none of the all-Black towns obtained a railroad."
 The small village soon became all Black.

 The Illinois State Archaeological Survey (ISAS) and the University of Illinois conducted outreach with the village of Brooklyn, volunteering to survey some areas associated with its early 19th-century history.
-A team of archaeologists found evidence of early African American occupation from 1830 to 1850 and material in other areas from 1850 to 1870.
+A team of archaeologists found evidence of early African American occupation from 1830 to 1850 and material in other regions from 1850 to 1870.
 This discovery suggests that the remains of Mother Baltimore's Freedom Village survive beneath the surface in Upper Brooklyn.
 It also means that artifacts and other evidence of the town's founding may be revealed if future excavations are conducted there.
 This would enhance the town's historical significance and research potential.

 In the summer of 2009, an archaeological field study began to excavate Mother Priscilla Baltimore's freedom village.
 The results of this collaborative project are expected to yield material that will aid the town in gaining designation for a historic district to be listed on the National Register of Historic Places.
 The Historical Society of Brooklyn and its collaborators are seeking national designation for three particularly significant sites: the late prehistoric Janey B. Goode archaeological site, identified as 11S1232; Brooklyn's historic cemetery, identified as 11S1233; and Quinn Chapel A.M.E.
-Church—built-in 1836.
+Church, built in 1836.
 In 2015, St. Clair County's state attorney, Brendan Kelly, described the village as a 'failed state.

 New Poem Each Day